riebschlager/linkedin-recruiter-email/README.md

 If (you_desire == “YES”) {
 ```

-Again with the capital `If`, you're driving me insane, man.
-And again with the snake case.
+Again with the snake case.
 What is this?
 Python?
 Are you Python-izing your JavaScript?
 Is this crazyland?
 Also, `desire` represents a true or false state, so it'd be better to use a boolean in this case.
 If you open it up to being a string, you're gonna have all kinds of desires lurking around and this code is going to become completely unmaintainable.
 I think you'd agree, that is not `desire`able.

 ```
 my_job_to_be = “Challenging, where I get to come into work and be able to use my creative side to develop new applications and break down an applications and make it better.”;